 What It Looks Like

-A worry stone is a stone with an indentation about the size of a human thumb.
+A worry stone is a stone with an indentation about the size of our thumb.
 Typically, the stone itself is just a little bigger than that indentation to better endure years of rubbing and manipulation.
 A worry stone needs to be smooth for easy rubbing.
 They come in many colors, some solid and some variegated.
 Larger worry stones are called palm stones and can be as large as, well, the palm of your hand.

 How They're Made

 Worry stones can be made in several different ways.
 The traditional way to get a worry stone is simply to take if from a body of water.
-A natural worry stone is sculpted by water running over it over the course of time.
+A traditional, natural worry stone is sculpted by water running over it over the course of time.
 An Irish worry stone, for example, is usually made from Connemara marble.
-However not all worry stones are made of rock, some are made from bone, metal, wood, ceramic or glass.
+However, not all worry stones are made of rock; some are made from bone, metal, wood, ceramic or glass.
 They can be cut from nearly any kind of smooth rock or gemstone.

 Why Do People Use Worry Stones?